 Service Connection Requirements

-To qualify for VA disability compensation for a granulomatous disease, veterans must establish a link between their condition and their military service.
-Both direct and secondary service connection are possible, depending on how the disease developed or worsened.
+To qualify for VA disability compensation for a granulomatous disease, you must establish a link between your condition and your military service.
+Both direct and secondary service connections are possible, depending on how your disease developed or worsened.

 Direct Service Connection

-A direct service connection applies when evidence shows the granulomatous disease began during or was caused by military service.
-Veterans must prove three key elements:
+Direct service connection applies when evidence shows your granulomatous disease began during or was caused by military service.
+You must prove three key elements:

-- In-service event, exposure, or injury, such as burn pit fumes, dust, or infection
+- An in-service event, exposure, or injury, such as burn pit fumes, dust, or infection

-- Medical nexus (a doctor’s opinion linking the current diagnosis to that in-service exposure)
+- A medical nexus in the form of a doctor’s opinion linking the current diagnosis to that in-service exposure

-Direct service connection often relies on deployment history, occupational specialty, and documented exposures.
-For example, ship repairers, engineers, and personnel stationed near burn pits or chemical sites are at higher risk for exposure-related granulomatous conditions.
+Direct service connection often relies on your deployment history, occupational specialty, and documented exposures.
+For example, if you worked as a ship repairer, engineer, or were stationed near burn pits or chemical sites, you may be at higher risk for exposure-related granulomatous conditions.

 Secondary Service Connection

-A secondary service connection can be established when a veteran’s granulomatous disease results from or is aggravated by another service-connected condition, such as:
+You can establish a secondary service connection if your granulomatous disease results from or is aggravated by another service-connected condition.
+This includes:

 - Chronic infections that develop after exposure-related lung damage